jxleilani/homework/Homework8.8/README.md

+# Homework 1 : HTML CSS Code Refactor

 For this assignment we had to refactor the html and css documents.
-This included fixing a link to an anchor on the page, adding alt text to all images, and adding a page title, among others.
-I also reorganized the css to group selectors first, followed by classes and ids.
-I also consolidated properties for the classes who had the same properties, in order to make the code shorter and more readable.
+This included fixing a link to an anchor on the page, adding alt text to all images, adding a page title, and switching to semantic html tags, among others.
+I also reorganized the css to group selectors first, followed by classes and then ids.
+I consolidated properties for the classes who had the same properties, in order to make the code shorter and more readable.
+As a bonus to try, I also experimented with responsive design to get this webpage to fit better on smaller screens.

 URL: https://jxleilani.github.io/homework/Homework8.8/Develop/index.html